- How To Tie A Sarong

 Sarongs are perfect for shawls and head wraps, scarves and turbans.
 They’re even used for home decorating, as beautiful wall hangings, curtains, room separators, tablecloths, or unique covers for a chair or sofa.
 They’re also so light and comfortable that they make for the perfect travel garment.

 When purchasing a sarong, keep in mind how flexible its use is as a way of adding panache to your wardrobe, and staying trendy.
 Today, more and more, women are wearing a sarong for many different types of occasions – at work, for dinner at a posh restaurant, on travel, and on the beach of course, to name only a few.
 The nice thing about sarongs is that their flexibility permits you to do so many things in terms of fashion and appearance.

 To find a sarong that will make you stand out from the crowd and turn heads, you can browse our vast selection of thousands of stunning, hand-crafted sarongs.
 You'll be able to select from rich colors, an amazing variety of artisan designs and an array of fabric choices.
 You'll not only be in style, but you'll also make a fashion statement about who you are.
-Click on the following link to get started - sarongs - and thanks for visiting us at FairWinds Sarongs.
+Click on the "SHOP" button in the navigation bar above to get started, and thanks for visiting us at FairWinds Sarongs.